linuxdeepin/dde-file-manager/assets/manual/dde-file-manager/file-manager/en_US/p_file-manager.md

 - **Search**: Enable full-text search and manually update indexes.
 - **Mount**: Auto-mount external disks, open after mounting, or display Samba entries.
+- **External storage device usage mode**: Select the access strategy for connected external devices.
+You can choose **Real-time synchronization and safe unplugging (Recommended)** or **Performance first (Requires safe removal)** to match your personal performance needs and unplugging habits.
 - **Dialogs**: Use file manager for file selection dialogs or enable delete confirmations.
 - **File Sharing**: Configure sharing permissions and save locations.
+- **File Shredding**: Check **Enable file shredding** to allow "File shred" from the right-click menu of files or folders, completely removing privacy-sensitive files that do not need to be kept.

 ### Theme